 - Leading off this article about Fabulous Fungi Around the Globe we present the creation of evolution distinctively named the Jelly Ear.

-- This highly distinctive variety of fungus most often goes by the simple, yet descriptive, common name used herein.
-Like many species, though, it also bears other, alternate names.
-These include such terms as the Jew’s Ear and the Judas’s Ear.
+- This highly distinctive variety of fungus most frequently goes by the simple yet uncannily descriptive common name used herein.
+Like many species on earth, though, it also bears still other, alternate names.
+These options include such terms as Jew’s Ear and the Judas’s Ear.

-- It naming took a circuitous path.
-The noted Swedish botanist, Carl Linnaeus recorded the first known description of the mushroom, in 1753.
+- Its naming took a rather circuitous path.
+The eminent Swedish botanist, Carl Linnaeus recorded the first known description of the mushroom, in 1753.
 Later, however, the French botanist Jean Bulliard renamed it.
-It received the name it presently holds in 1822.
+The wonder received the name it presently holds in 1822.

 - The Jelly Ear appears to presently be maintaining a population base that’s both stable and sufficient.
-This fortunate fact further seems to hold true across the entirety of its native range.
-The IUCN, therefore, presently has no listing for it on its Red List.
+This fortunate fact further seems to hold true throughout the entirety of its native range.
+The IUCN thus presently has no listing for it on its Red List of Threatened Species.

-- The marvel of Nature nevertheless must be considered as facing at least some threats to its continued existence.
+- The marvel of Nature nevertheless must be considered as facing at least some threats to its continued existence as a species.
 These, though, remain the same most species face.
 Habitat loss certainly qualifies.
-Its greatest threat, however, likely consists of climate change.
+Its greatest threat, however, most likely consists of climate change.

 Jelly Ear Physical Description

-The Jelly Ear is an intriguing variety of fungus.
+The Jelly Ear unquestionably constitutes an intriguing variety of fungus.
 It fully merits the attention it garners from those who encounter it.
 It further does so due to several factors.
 Its sheer size qualifies as one of those.
 Though by no means the largest, it’s an above-average sized specimen.

-Individual specimens sometimes attain adiameter of as much as 3.5 in (9 cm).
+Individual specimens sometimes attain a diameter measuring as much as 3.5 in (9 cm).
 Most, however, tend to remain slightly smaller than that.
-It also achieves a thickness of up to 0.12 in (3 mm).
-Each specimen, though, tends to develop in its own unique exact shape.
+The species also achieves a thickness of up to 0.12 in (3 mm).
+Each example, though, tends to develop in its own entirely unique exact shape.

-But, overall examples of the species develop as a shape often compared to that of a floppy human ear.
-That, therefore, serves as the origin of the most often used name.
-Some examples, though, occasionally display a different shape.
+But overall, members of the species develop as a shape often compared by observers to that of a floppy human ear.
+That therefore serves as the origin of the most often used name.
+Some examples, though, occasionally display a somewhat different shape.
 These typically appear cup-shaped.

-Most specimens of the Jelly Ear attach themselves laterally to a surface.
-This means these do not possess a stalk.
+Most specimens of the highly distinctive Jelly Ear attach themselves laterally to a surface.
+This means that these do not possess a stalk.
 A small percentage of them, do, however, develop this feature.
 Among these less common forms, the stalk nevertheless remains extremely short in length.

 - Kingdom: Fungi